Let’s take a look at how to drip acclimate fish.

 You can see the drip line reaches from a few inched below the water in my display tank, up over the tank rim, and down far enough to reach into the styrofoam container I was using as my acclimation container.
 Look at the drip line just a little more than half way down and you’ll see the two knots I tied in it.

 You can also see the suction cup holding the drip line in place in lieu of a clip or tape.
-I ordered this particular batch of fish – a tailspot blenny, green canary fang blenny, and a pink-streaked wrasse – from BlueZooAquatics.
+I ordered this particular batch of fish – a tailspot blenny, a green canary fang blenny, and a pink-streaked wrasse – from BlueZooAquatics.
 They actually include a drip line, suction cup, and sample packet of Seachem StressGuard with all of their fish orders.

 If you have a lot of fish to acclimate, do it in batches.
 That way your acclimation container won’t be overcrowded with stressed-out fish.